Big Brother (Australian TV series) season 16: Head Housemate

 After each eviction, the evicted housemate could appoint a housemate as the "Head Housemate".
 The Head Housemate would be able to allocate household chores for each housemate, sleep in the queen bed in the bedroom, receive personal luxuries, and control the weekly shop for the house.

-They would also be immune from eviction and have the power to save a housemate from eviction, replacing them with the next highest voted housemate or housemates.
+They would also be immune from eviction and have the power to save a housemate from eviction, with the next highest voted housemate or housemates being nominated in their place.